Work Then and Now

 For starters, the modern workplace has truly shown us that work is not necessarily sitting at a desk for 8 hours.
 And many of us can relate, work can be a lot more than 8 hours a day now too, which can be good and bad.
 Pre-pandemic, I had a conversation with a friend who has been at his company for more than 20 years.
 At the time, he was always working out of the office and when he worked remotely, he told me that if he responded to emails and chats occasionally, he was ‘working from home.’
 I caught up with him before writing this blog and asked how ‘working from home’ has been since.
 He explained how some days he doesn’t get a chance to eat or even go outside during the day.
 But on other days he goes for a nice walk or runs errands during the workday.
 I posed the same question to Infused Innovations’ CEO, Jeff Wilhelm, and asked him how he defines work these days.
 His response was that as long as his staff is “productive, collaborative, responsive to client needs, and able to be creative in a variety of ways” he considers it time well spent.

 In my last podcast, I mentioned how it’s now the normal and no longer the new normal.
-As part of the normal, employers will have to embrace the fact that employees will now fall into three different personas: remote, hybrid, and office.
+As part of the normal, employers will have to embrace and appreciate the fact that employees will now fall into three different personas: remote, hybrid, and office.
 With the remote persona, the employee is fully remote, with no plans to even come to the office.
 With hybrid, the employee is primarily a remote worker but will need to be productive when in the office.
 The office persona is the full-time office worker, with a dedicated office space.
 When you think of work using these different personas, it forces you to think about how to empower the employee with the tools needed to be productive and to succeed.

 Before the pandemic, it wasn’t uncommon to have a meeting in a conference room and just connect to a web meeting with a laptop so that virtual participants could be present.
 Or, if you had already enabled your conference room for video conferencing, you likely had a camera at one end of the meeting room and the virtual participant(s) had to deal with not seeing everyone in the room.
 You also (likely) did not have the best audio quality during the meeting.
 The pandemic changed all of that and we now need to think about how to level the playing field across the three different personas and do it securely and safely.